Updated October 24, 2023

 Ask them questions

-Disneybounding essentially means dressing up in Disney-inspired outfits, not full costumes, but regular clothes loosely themed after Disney characters.
+Disneybounding essentially means dressing up in Disney Clothing, not full costumes, but regular clothes loosely themed after Disney characters.
 Channeling your favorite characters can make for some really fun interactions.
 While I’m not a regular Disneybounder myself, I do occasionally plan some outfits for days of my trip when I know I will meet certain characters, and the interactions and pictures are well worth it.

 Let yourself have fun!